FRESNO, Calif. (KFSN) -- School zone speed limit signs usually say "when children are present." So does this only apply when school is in session?

 "Treat the school zones as if your child went to that school, and if your child attended that school and their friends attended that school and you knew every child that was walking up and down the sidewalk, treat the school zone as if it was your own child's," Pennings said.

-If you have a question for the CHP, fill out the form below for a chance to be featured on Chat with CHP
+If you have a question about the rules of the road, fill out the form below for a chance to be featured on Know the Road with the CHP.

 (mobile users tap here for form)

-Chat with CHP: When are school zone speed limits in effect?
+Know the Road with the CHP: When are school zone speed limits in effect?